• HVE

 Disclaimer

 The data pollution is a bridge too far for these researchers.
-But did they also have no awareness of the Health Vaccinee Effect at all?
+But did they also have no idea of the Healthy Vaccinee Effect at all?
 Yes, it is:

 "This HVE (effect of healthy vaccinated people) may slightly overestimate the reduction in deaths after vaccination and point estimates should therefore be interpreted with some caution."